openssh/openssh-portable/ferrum/readme.md

 #HostbasedAuthentication no
 # Change to yes if you don't trust ~/.ssh/known_hosts for
 # HostbasedAuthentication
-#IgnoreUserKnownHosts no
+IgnoreUserKnownHosts yes
 # Don't read the user's ~/.rhosts and ~/.shosts files
 #IgnoreRhosts yes

 # To disable tunneled clear text passwords, change to no here!
-#PasswordAuthentication yes
+PasswordAuthentication no  #no
 #PermitEmptyPasswords no

 # Change to no to disable s/key passwords
-#KbdInteractiveAuthentication yes
+KbdInteractiveAuthentication yes

 # Kerberos options
 #KerberosAuthentication no